Magnesium: Are you getting enough?

 Source: Magnesium - Health Professional Fact Sheet (nih.gov)

-Here’s a link to the U.S. Department of Agriculture’s (USDA’s) Nutrient Database providing a comprehensive list of foods, with magnesium content: https://www.nal.usda.gov/sites/www.nal.usda.gov/files/magnesium.pdf
+Here’s a link to the U.S. Department of Agriculture (USDA) Nutrient Database providing a comprehensive list of foods, with magnesium content: https://www.nal.usda.gov/sites/www.nal.usda.gov/files/magnesium.pdf

 Magnesium supplements should be used in addition to your regular diet if you’re unsuccessful in getting enough magnesium from food alone.
-If you’re eating plenty of food that is typically rich in magnesium, you might still not get enough of the nutrient because nutrient-depleted soil decreased the magnesium content of foods, the magnesium isn’t being absorbed properly in your body, you’re losing excessive amounts of magnesium through urine, you’re dependent on alcohol or interactions with medications or other dietary supplements are keeping your magnesium levels low.
+If you’re eating plenty of food that's typically rich in magnesium, you might still not get enough of the nutrient because nutrient-depleted soil decreases the magnesium content of foods, the magnesium isn’t absorbed properly in your body, you lose excessive amounts of magnesium through urine, you’re dependent on alcohol or interactions with medications or other dietary supplements keep your magnesium levels low.

-• Understand the ideal form and dosage best suited for your individual needs.
-Magnesium supplements are available in different forms, each with differing absorbability, benefits, and effects on the body.
+If a supplement is warranted, it’s important to understand the ideal form and dosage best suited for your individual needs.
+Magnesium supplements are available in different forms, each with differing absorbability, benefits and effects on the body.
 Common forms are glycinate, citrate, chloride, oxide and sulfate.
 Magnesium citrate is often used to address low levels of magnesium and may also be effective as an acute treatment option for migraine headaches.
 This form is gentle on the stomach, has good absorbability and is safe.

-• Quality seals of certification on supplement product labels assure product integrity (ConsumerLab.com, NSF International, or US Pharmacopeial Convention).
+• Quality seals of certification on supplement product labels — these assure product integrity.
+Look for ConsumerLab.com, NSF International or US Pharmacopeial Convention.

 • Medication interactions — magnesium supplements have the potential to interact and decrease the absorption of some medications, both prescription and over-the-counter, including antibiotics, bisphosphonates, diuretics, proton pump inhibitors and high doses of zinc supplementation (142 mg/day).
 Magnesium supplements can also interact and reduce the effectiveness of antifungals, chemotherapeutic drugs and digitalis.